Crayola Watercolor Pencils

 Packaging and Presentation – 2/5

-These come in a standard cardboard box, which is rather flimsy.
+Crayola Watercolor Pencils come in a standard cardboard box, which is rather flimsy.
 Extra care will be needed if transporting these as any pressure applied on the front or box of the box is going to go right through them to the pencils.
 The pencils themselves are round with the outside color representing the true color.
 There is also a stamp on them that identifies what they are.
 Most people won’t be concerned with an appearance at this price point and seeing how classroom applications are the most common use for these, it will be a non-issue to most.

 Cost – 3/5

 Although budget-priced, check the price often as they tend to fluctuate quite a bit.
-There are oftentimes sales on these so keep a close eye out on prices can result in some pretty good deals to be had.
-For the price (especially towards the cheaper end of the spectrum) these offer a fantastic value and just about anybody could jump into the watercolor pencil hobby without it being too burdensome on their wallet.
+There are often sales on these so keeping a close eye out on prices can result in some pretty good deals to be had.
+For the price (especially towards the cheaper end of the spectrum) these offer fantastic value and just about anybody could jump into the watercolor pencil hobby without it being too burdensome on their wallet.
 And, for the price, you could do much worse.
 However, there will be significant improvements in performance by other watercolor pencils that cost just a “little” more.

 Overall Ranking – 2.5/5